Lilla-Kavecsanszki/downwarddog/README.md

 - [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
 - Django allauth used for account registration and authentication
 - Django crispy forms used for form rendering
-- Summernote used to to enable "WYSIWYG" (What You See Is What You Get) editing functionality to provide an intuitive and user-friendly interface
+- Summernote used to to enable "WYSIWYG" (What You See Is What You Get) editing functionality to provide an intuitive and user-friendly interface when creating new articles
 - [Cloudinary](https://cloudinary.com/) used to store the images and data used by the website
 - [Heroku] was used to deploy the application and provides an enviroment in which the code can execute